-Brief is the official University of Minnesota staff and faculty weekly news digest, featuring human resource, employee benefit, administrative, legislative, budgetary, event, and other pertinent information.
-Publication is every Wednesday during academic terms.
+Brief is the official University of Minnesota staff and faculty weekly news digest, featuring human resource, employee benefit, administrative, legislative, budgetary, event, research, and other information.
+Publication is every Wednesday.
 The deadline for submissions is at noon on the Friday before the date of publication.
-Contact the Brief editor.
+Submit items by email to the Brief editor.

-Brief relies on the content provider to be the expert in determining the "value" of the submission; however, the editor retains the final decision on publication.
-Submissions should be regarded as "high-level" information.
-Because of this, Brief prefers having a single individual contributor designated per campus/college/department.
-Generally, this person is your communications professional.
-For the coordinate campuses, those individuals are: Elizabeth Tollefson (UMC); Kathleen McQuillan-Hofmann (UMD); Jenna Ray (UMM); and Sarah Oslund (UMR).
+Brief relies on the content provider to be the expert in determining the value of the submission and its relevance to our primary audience of all faculty and staff; however, the editor retains the final decision on publication.
+Submissions should generally be regarded as "high-level" information or appeal to a broad audience of fac/staff.
+Your local college or department communications professional is a great resource for determining the best communication avenues.
+For the system campuses, those individuals are: Jess Bengston (UMC); Cheryl Reitan (UMD); Sue Dieter (UMM) and Molly Olson (UMR).

 Criteria for inclusion in Brief

-- Submissions should be 65 words or less and include only relevant, factual information.
-Because Brief entries are succinct, events should offer a link to more information.
-Those with links will be favored over those without more information.
+- Submissions should be 75 words or less and include only relevant, factual information.
+Because Brief entries are succinct, entries should include a link for more information.

 - The news is “need-to-know” administrative news.

-- The news should be of broad appeal to faculty and staff.
-Esoteric events should first seek out a more targeted University publication.
+- The news is of broad appeal to faculty and staff.
+More focused or discipline specific events should first seek out a college, school, or departmental University publication.

-- The news helps to make the U more accessible to, and create connections (build relationships) among faculty and staff.
+- The news helps to make the University more accessible to, and create connections (build relationships) among, faculty and staff.

 - The news promotes healthy lives for faculty and staff.

-- The news includes components of the U’s mission of outreach, research, teaching, and education.
+- The news includes components of the University’s mission of outreach, research, teaching, and education.

-- Events that are sponsored by or directly involve faculty/staff and/or that appeal to faculty/staff will be preferred.
+- Events that are sponsored by or directly involve faculty/staff and/or that appeal to faculty/staff are preferred.

 - Events should take place on the respective campus.
 Events held off-campus are in most cases considered only after on-campus events have been included.

-- Brief will in general not include multiple events from the same unit/college/department within the same issue in order to give equal opportunity for space to the many contributors, and to focus on high-priority events.
-In general events should no duplicate topics, even if from a different department.
+- Brief will in general not include multiple events from the same unit/college/department within the same issue in order to give equal opportunity for space, and to focus on high-priority events.

-Criteria for inclusion in the People section of Brief
+Criteria for inclusion in the Awards and Recognition section of Brief

-The People section of Brief is for those announcements/awards heavily focused on an individual.
-Most important are those individuals who are on the payroll—faculty and staff.
-(The main category left out is alumni).
-People featured usually include faculty, dean designation or above, executive administration, or an administrative appointment that touches all colleges/departments in its function—for example, a director of equity and diversity.
+The Awards and Recognition section of Brief is for those announcements/awards heavily focused on the recognition of current faculty and staff and campuses/colleges.
+The section also includes leadership appointments generally at the dean level and above or those with an administrative appointment that touches all colleges/departments in its function—for example, a director of equity and diversity.
 In general, the awards featured are of major significance.
-For more information, see U awards.
-For more information, see People submission guidelines.